jali22ramazan22/JDB/README.md

 # SimpleSQL-like_DB

-### Libs
-- Using Lemon parser to determine the simple syntax in this project

 ### To-do (For myself)
-- Understand the architecture of SQLite3
 - Write the virtual machine
-- Write the custom database support
 - Write the simple virtual machine support
 - Implement the B-tree storing data as in disk as in the memory layout